openmrs/openmrs-esm-core/docs/under_the_hood/migrating_react_18.md

     * Follow the upgrade guide [here](https://carbondesignsystem.com/migrating/guide/develop).

-10. Upgrade React Router Dom
+10. Upgrade React Router Dom v6

     * Follow the upgrade guide [here](https://reactrouter.com/docs/en/v6/upgrading/v5)

 Congratulations!
 You have upgraded one microfrontend to use the latest libraries.

-Repeat steps 4-8 for all packages you want to serve, upgrade, and re-integrate at the same time.
+Repeat steps 4-8 for all packages you want to serve, upgrade, and re-integrate at the same time. `help`
+## Troubleshooting & Tips

+The following commands can help you figure out what is happening when you run into trouble

+* `yarn list @types/react` to see conflicting type definitions of react.

+* `yarn why` to see why a particular module is loaded.

+* `ls –l node_modules/@openmrs` to see which packages are symlinks or downloaded files.

+* When in doubt destroy node_modules folder and rebuild by running `yarn`.

+* When in doubt start from the beginning with `git status` to check you are on the right branch and `git pull` to find the latest updates.

+* `yarn upgrade` for this migration is tricky since we technically don't want the latest of the core or framework packages listed on npmjs.com.
+We are trying to use our own versions.
+This will help upgrade other packages (to within their current semver specification in package.json) if they need it, but likely you will need to re-link the esm-framework folders

+* Easy to revert all symlinks by destroying node_modules and running `yarn`